AI in crypto

 6. Cognitive psychology, as for example by chatbots.

-7. Neural networks, such as in speech recognition or handwriting analysis.
+7. Neural networks, including in speech recognition or handwriting analysis.

 8. Sensory input, as for example during Covid, when they measured people's temperature and drew conclusions from it, or in IoT by IoTeX or IOTA.

-9. Augmented Realitiy (AR), where the real world is complemented by virtual elements, metaverse.
+9. Augmented Realitiy (AR), in which the real world is supplemented by virtual elements, metaverse.

 10. Fraud detection on a blockchain network.